About the Committee

 TRANSPORT AND COMMUNICATIONS

 The committee deals with significant legislation and studies issues important to Canadians.
-Over the last few years, it has considered bills touching on everything from telecommunications to the transportation of dangerous goods and concluded studies on emerging issues of great significance for Canada’s economy.
+Over the last few years, it has considered bills touching on everything from telecommunications to the transportation of dangerous goods and concluded studies on emerging issues of great significance for Canada’s economy and its cultural development.

 The Standing Senate Committee on Transport and Communications has its roots in one of the oldest committees of the Senate.
 The committee was first created in 1867 under the name of the Banking, Commerce and Railways Committee.
 By 1879, it had become evident that some of the committees were too large.
 New committees were formed including the Committee on Railways, Telegraphs and Harbours.
 It became one of the busiest committees examining 149 government bills from 1925 to 1963.